Elehiggle/Claude3MattermostChatbot/README.md

 - `mattermost_url`: The URL of your Mattermost server
 - `personal_access_token`: The personal access token with relevant permissions from a dedicated Mattermost user account created specifically for the chatbot.
 Note that `mattermostdriver` does not support bot tokens.

-Alternatively, you can use the login/password combination for the dedicated Mattermost user account if you prefer.
+Alternatively, you can use the login/password combination for the dedicated Mattermost user account if you prefer, you would have to edit the call to the MattermostDriver for that.

 ## Usage